 During orthodontic treatment, teeth are much safer when splinted together with brackets and wires to absorb the impact or shock.
 However, an orthodontic mouthguard is recommended to protect a patient’s lips and cheeks to reduce discomfort caused by the braces.

 7 Facts About Dental Sports Injuries:

-- An American Association of Orthodontic survey found that 84% of children do not wear mouth guards while playing organized sports because they are not required to wear them, even though they may be required to wear other protective materials, such as helmets and shoulder pads.
+- An American Association of Orthodontics survey found that 84% of children do not wear mouthguards while playing organized sports.
+Because they are not required to wear them, even though they may be required to wear other protective materials, such as helmets and shoulder pads.

 - According to the American Association of Pediatric Dentistry, baseball triggered the most injuries within the 7 to 12 age group and basketball was the most frequent sport associated with dental injuries among 13 to 17

 - A large national survey found that bicycling was the most common consumer sports activity related to dental injuries in children

 - Mouthguards should be worn at all times during any type of organized contact team sports or non-organized contact sports in neighborhoods, parks, etc.

 - The ADA recommends wearing custom mouthguards for the following sports.
 Acrobats, basketball, boxing, field Hockey, football, gymnastics, handball, ice hockey, lacrosse, martial arts, racquetball, roller hockey, rugby, shot putting, skateboarding, skiing, skydiving, soccer, squash, surfing, volleyball, water polo, weightlifting, wrestling.

 Mouthguards come in a variety of brands and sizes.
 Whenever possible, dentists recommend that athletes wear a custom mouthguard.
 Over the counter mouthguards are not only less effective in preventing or reducing damage to teeth and jaws, but they also require you to constantly bite down in order to keep them in place causing talking and breathing issues which result in kids not wanting to wear them.